vikramkh/course-website-16fa/index.md

 </div>

 <div class="alert alert-info">
 The first written homework assignment <a href="homework.html">has been released</a>.
-It must be submitted electonically by 10am on on Thursday, September 15th. <strikethrough>You must also bring a printed copy (stapled, with coversheet) to class on September 15th. </strikethrough>
+It must be submitted electonically by 10am on on Thursday, September 15th.
+You **do not** need to bring a printed copy to class.
 </div>